Dynamic correlations in the conserved Manna sandpile: Dynamic correlations in the steady state

-which depends on global density $\rhobar$, through the density-dependent activity $a(\rhobar)$; for the detail calculation of the strength $\Gamma_r$, see section~\Ref{sec:instantaneous current correlations}.
+which depends on global density $\rhobar$, through the density-dependent activity $a(\rhobar)$; for the detail calculation of the strength $\Gamma_r$, see section~\ref{sec:instantaneous current correlations}.
 Now the Fourier transform of eq.\eqref{eq:same time curr corr fourier} leads to the second term of rhs of eq.\eqref{eq:evolution equation intj corr}.
 By using the inverse Fourier transform of eq.\eqref{eq:evolution equation intj corr}, we finally obtain the desired space- and time-dependent current correlation function in the steady-state, \begin{widetext}